capjan/CoreLib/Core/Doc/Parser/AttributeBasedOptions.md

             return;

         // done. options are parsed and valid.
-        // additionally --help and --version is also already handled.
+        // --help and --version is also already handled. :)

+       try
+       {
+           // do your critical task here
+       }
+       catch (Exception ex)
+       {
+           // the parser instance provides a possibility to
+           // write the usage at a later program stage if needed parser.WriteUsage()
+       }
     }
 }
 ```